Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Extended ensemble Kalman techniques for hierarchical state-space models

 \end{framed}

 The GEnKS can be interpreted as an alternative version of the Gibbs-KF of \citet{Carter1994} or the particle-Gibbs algorithm of \citet{Andrieu2010}, where the Kalman or particle filter, respectively, is replaced by the EnKF.
-This allows the GEnKS to be applied to high-dimensional, nonlinear SSMs.
-See Section \ref{sec:genksex} for a numerical comparison.
+This allows the GEnKS to be applied to high-dimensional, nonlinear SSMs. { In Section \ref{sec:genksex}, we conduct a numerical comparison using the Lorenz-96 model from Example \ref{ex:lorenz} between particle Gibbs and the following GEnKS: \begin{example}[GEnKS for Lorenz-96 with static parameter] Initialize $\theta^{(0)}$, set $\by_{1:T} = \bz_{1:T}$, and then iterate between following steps for $i=1,2,\ldots$ until convergence: \begin{enumerate} \item Obtain samples $\bx_{1:T|T}^{(i,1:N)}$ from $p(\bx_{1:T}|\theta^{(i-1)},\by_{1:T})$ using the EnKS (Algorithm \ref{alg:enks}), and set $\bx_{1:T|T}^{(i)} = \bx_{1:T|T}^{(i,j)}$ for a $j$ sampled uniformly from $\{1,\ldots,N\}$. \item With $\forex_{t|T}^{(i)} = \lor_{8, 0.2}(\bx_{t-1|T}^{(i)})$, draw a sample $\theta^{(i)}$ from